ACollectionOfAtoms/epa_search/README.md

 ## Using the program:
-! -- Due to time-constraints, the program can only return results ONCE, and will then have to be restarted after the user has viewed the generated table, and graphs. -- !
+! -- Due to time-constraints, the program can only return results ONCE, and will then have to be exit after the user has viewed the table and generated a graph. -- !

 While in the folder which contains epa_search.py, simply enter:
 ```